cvan/flexbox-sort/README.md

 Sort a list of nodes without changing the DOM (thank you, flexbox).

-The perfect use case: rendering filtered data, such as client-side search results, without having to reconsistute the DOM based on sort order.
+The perfect use case: rendering filtered data, such as client-side search results, without having to reconstitute the DOM based on sort order.

 Instead of physically rearranging the existing DOM nodes, or destroying the existing nodes and re-rendering new ones, we